 Reading a lot and learning new words, phrases eventually makes you a better writer.
 Especially for non-native speakers like me surrounding myself with literature from people who are fluent in English and so much better than me help me to constantly improve my writing skills.
 Especially when you are using tools like Grammarly that have the ability to suggest alternatives to common words and phrases your ability to express yourself in different ways increases dramatically.

-When you read a lot about a specific topic you will come across different views, ideas and approaches to specific problems.
+When you read a lot about a specific topic you will come across different views, ideas, and approaches to specific problems.
 Sometimes taking a step back from your own opinion and knowledge and looking at a challenge from a different angle helps to gain a new perspective and might even change the way you think entirely.
 Reading the 4h-Body from Tim Ferris and taking a course about selling images online changed the whole direction of my life.
-I eat differently now, stay in shape and even quit my job to pursue a full-time freelance career.
+I eat differently now, stay in shape, and even quit my job to pursue a full-time freelance career.
 All because I got new ideas.

 4.Advanced learning skills

 The reason I put this item on the list is that once you start to read more (non-fiction) books you try to optimize the process.
 And like with everything else there are ways to improve your reading speed and comprehension level through various techniques.
-Practicing these skills not only make you a faster reader but also helps you to memorize more in a shorter period of time.
+Practicing these skills not only makes you a faster reader but also helps you to memorize more in a shorter period of time.
 Just take a look at my article here to learn how to read a book effectively and remember the content.

 This one is obvious, the more you read the more you know.
 But reading a lot also increases the quality of your knowledge.
-You do actually learn how to “judge the book by its cover” and get a good feeling of what is material worth reading and what not.
+You do actually learn how to “judge the book by its cover” and get a good feeling of what is material worth reading and what isn’t.
 One of my favorite statements throughout this blog is: “The best book to read is the one you don’t read” meaning that the more you read the easier it is to judge if the material is valuable and the author is credible.

 There is actually a name for this to what you normally refer to as “Book smarts” which is crystallized intelligence.
 This basically just means that the more you read the more you fill up your internal library.